-Harris Corporation, Rochester, New York, is being awarded an approximate $29 million firm-fixed-price delivery order for support to the Air Force Tactical Air Control Party Modernization Program.
+Harris Corporation, Rochester, New York, is being awarded a $14,898,576 firm-fixed-price contract modification for support to the Air Force Tactical Air Control Party Modernization Program.
 The equipment being purchased includes the AN/PRC-117G man-pack radio and accessories.
 Naval Surface Warfare Center Crane Division, Crane, Indiana, is the contracting activity.

 Intelligent Decision Incorporated, Ashburn, Virginia, is being awarded a $9,513,513 firm-fixed-price contract for technical refresh of laptop computers in support of the Air Force Reserve Command mission.
 The Headquarters Air Force Reserve Command/A7KA, Robins Air Force Base, Georgia, is the contracting activity.

 3 Phoenix Incorporated, Chantilly, Virginia, is being awarded a $12,315,777 modification to provide engineering services to support software development, procurement of commercial-off-the-shelf products, and hardware/software integration required to provide improved technology for Navy open architecture and network centric operations and warfare systems in support of Virginia class submarines and other submarine/surface ship systems.
 This requirement includes system engineering, architecture design, software engineering, prototyping, integration, and test activities.